awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. In **Edit action**, for **Action name**, enter a name for the action \(for example, **Test**\)\.
 If you choose a different name, use it throughout this procedure\.

-1. For **Action provider**, under **Test**, choose **AWS CodeBuild**\.
+1. For **Action provider**, under **Test**, choose **CodeBuild**\.

-1. If you already have a build project in AWS CodeBuild, for **Project name**, choose the name of the build project, and then skip to step 22 of this procedure\.
+1. If you already have a build project in CodeBuild, for **Project name**, choose the name of the build project, and then skip to step 22 of this procedure\.
 **Important**
-If you enable webhooks for an AWS CodeBuild project, and the project is used as a build step in AWS CodePipeline, then two identical builds are created for each commit\.
-One build is triggered through webhooks and one through AWS CodePipeline\.
+If you enable webhooks for a CodeBuild project, and the project is used as a build step in CodePipeline, then two identical builds are created for each commit\.
+One build is triggered through webhooks and one through CodePipeline\.
 Because billing is on a per\-build basis, you are billed for both builds\.
-Therefore, if you are using AWS CodePipeline, we recommend that you disable webhooks in AWS CodeBuild\.
-In the AWS CodeBuild console, clear the **Webhook**box\.
+Therefore, if you are using CodePipeline, we recommend that you disable webhooks in CodeBuild\.
+In the CodeBuild console, clear the **Webhook**box\.
 For more information, see [Change a Build Project's Settings \(Console\)](change-project.md#change-project-console)

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

-1. If an AWS CodeBuild information page is displayed, choose **Create project**\.
+1. If a CodeBuild information page is displayed, choose **Create project**\.
 Otherwise, on the navigation pane, expand **Build**, and then choose **Build projects**\.

 1. For **Project name**, enter a name for this build project\.
 Build project names must be unique across each AWS account\.

 1. \(Optional\) Enter a description\.

 1. For **Environment**, do one of the following:
-   + To use a build environment based on a Docker image that is managed by AWS CodeBuild, choose **Managed image**\.
+   + To use a build environment based on a Docker image that is managed by CodeBuild, choose **Managed image**\.
 Make your selections from the **Operating system**, **Runtime**, and **Runtime version** drop\-down lists\.
-For more information, see [Docker Images Provided by AWS CodeBuild](build-env-ref-available.md)\.
+For more information, see [Docker Images Provided by CodeBuild](build-env-ref-available.md)\.
    + To use a build environment based on a Docker image in an Amazon ECR repository in your AWS account, choose **Custom image**\.
 For **Environment type**, choose an environment type, and then choose **Amazon ECR**\.
 Use the **Amazon ECR repository** and **Amazon ECR image** drop\-down lists to choose the Amazon ECR repository and Docker image in that repository\.
    + To use a build environment based on a publicly available Docker image in Docker Hub, choose **Other location**\.
 In **Other location**, enter the Docker image ID, using the format `docker repository/docker-image-name`\.

-   Select **Privileged** only if you plan to use this build project to build Docker images, and the build environment image you chose is not one provided by AWS CodeBuild with Docker support\.
+   Select **Privileged** only if you plan to use this build project to build Docker images, and the build environment image you chose is not one provided by CodeBuild with Docker support\.
 Otherwise, all associated builds that attempt to interact with the Docker daemon fail\.
 You must also start the Docker daemon so that your builds can interact with it as needed\.
-You can do this by running the following build commands to initialize the Docker daemon in the `install` phase of your build spec\. \(Do not run the following build commands if you chose a build environment image provided by AWS CodeBuild with Docker support\.\)
+You can do this by running the following build commands to initialize the Docker daemon in the `install` phase of your build spec\. \(Do not run the following build commands if you chose a build environment image provided by CodeBuild with Docker support\.\)

    ```
    - nohup /usr/local/bin/dockerd --host=unix:///var/run/docker.sock --host=tcp://127.0.0.1:2375 --storage-driver=overlay&